 Gomez, L., Sherin, M., Griesdorn, J., & Finn, L. (2008) Creating Social Relationships: The Role of Technology in Pre-Service Teacher Preparation.
 Journal of Teacher Education.
 59, 117-131

 JoAnn Isken is currently the Associate Director of Academic Programs at UCLA.
 She recently retired as the Assistant Superintendent of Instruction at the Lennox School District.
 Since 1976, JoAnn has served in several education positions – first as a classroom teacher, then as a Reading Specialist, a Trainer of Teachers, and as a Principal at Jefferson and Moffett Elementary Schools, where both received the California Distinguished School Award.
 She was a State Approved External Evaluator for the State of California.
 Additionally, she has been an Instructor in graduate programs at UCLA and Pepperdine Universities and is currently teaching Transformational Leadership at Loyola Marymount University.
 She is a co-author of Developing Novice Teachers as Change Agents by Sheila Lane, Nancy Lacefield Parachini, and JoAnn Isken published by the Teacher Education Quarterly in 2003.
-In PLI, she co-teaches D 441A: Leadership of Core Practices: Instruction and Student Behavior.
+In PLI, she teaches ED 441A: Leadership of Core Practices: Instruction and Student Behavior.

 Dee Dee Lonon is a PLI faculty member with more than 30 years experience as an educator and leader within the Los Angeles Unified School District.
 She holds a Master’s Degree in Educational Administration from Pepperdine University and has served as a principal, curriculum coordinator, and bilingual teacher, and in other educational roles.
-Ms. Lonon teaches Education 470A, School Management and Operations as well as Education 498A,B,C, Field Experience.
+Ms. Lonon teaches ED 470A, School Management and Operations as well as ED 498A,B,C, Field Experience.

 Nataly Birch is the Principal Leadership Institute Program Coordinator.
 She works closely with the PLI director, faculty, and fieldwork supervisors to support the logistics, implementation and planning all PLI related events.
 She provides administrative, analytical, and organization support for PLI.
 Nataly received her B.S. in Business from the University of California, Berkeley.